Water Permit

 What should I do?

-- Check on Omgevingsloket whether you need a water permit for your activities or whether you only need to submit a notification.
+- Check the Omgevingsloket website at to see whether you need a water permit for your activities or if you only need to file a notification.

-- Apply for the permit via Omgevingsloket online.
-Do this at least 8 weeks before you want to start the work.
+- Apply for the permit through Omgevingsloket online.
+Do this at least 8 weeks before you plan to start the work.
 For complex applications, submit your application at least 6 months in advance.

-- In your application for a water permit, you must indicate:
+- In your application for a water permit, please indicate:

-- at which location you wish to carry out the activities
+- at which location you would like to carry out the activities

 - what these activities entail

-- why you want to carry out the activities and what impact they will have on the environment
+- why you want to carry out the activities and what impact they will have on the surrounding area

 - the period during which you need the permit

-- You can also submit the application or notification to the municipality where you want to carry out the activities.
+- You can also submit the application or notification to the municipality where you plan to carry out the activities.

 What do I need?